fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/C.md

-# Appendix C
-## Variational Derivation of the Sora Equation
+# Appendix C — Variational Derivation of the Sora Equation
-### (Sora Equation from the Extremization of the χδ-Generated Action)
+*(Fixed-Field Theory v1.2.5.1 Supplemental Material)*

-This appendix derives the **Sora Equation**, the fundamental evolution equation of the generator field ψ, from a **variational principle**.
+This appendix derives the **Sora Equation** from a χδ-generated variational principle.
+It shows that the generator field ψ evolves according to an extremal action,
-This places FFT on the same mathematical footing as:
+placing FFT on the same mathematical foundation as GR, QFT, and classical mechanics.

-- General Relativity (Einstein–Hilbert action),
-- Quantum Field Theory (path integrals),
-- Classical mechanics (Hamilton’s principle).

-The Sora Equation:
+The resulting equation is:

 \[
 \boxed{